 Want to spend your summer having fun while helping others?

 Want to see the United States in a unique way?

 Then join us this summer on USY on Wheels, Mission: Mitzvah.
 For five-and-a-half weeks you can travel from east to west making a difference in every city you visit.
 Along with helping to repair the world you will experience the great sights and sounds this country has to offer.
-Please note: The Mission: Mitzvah trip leaves from the New York/New Jersey area and finishes in Los Angeles.
-(Wheelniks will fly home from Los Angeles on their own at the conclusion of the trip.)
+Please note: The Mission: Mitzvah trip begins and ends in Chicago.
+(Wheelniks will fly to and from Chicago on their own.)

 Click on the “Read” link for a city to learn more about the USY on Wheels, Mission: Mitzvah experience from a previous summer (please note: the route has changed Summer 2014).